groovyghoul/groovyghoul.github.io/_posts/2015-12-11-asp-net-5-ubuntu-docker.markdown

 categories: aspnet5 ubuntu docker
 ---

+*UPDATE (2016-OCT-10)*: Everything has changed, for the better.
+This process is much easier now.
+I will follow-up soon with a new guide.

 For my tests, I sparked up an [Ubuntu 14.04](http://www.ubuntu.com/) 64-bit image in Parallels.

 Following the instructions on the [Asp.Net site](https://docs.asp.net/en/latest/getting-started/installing-on-linux.html), I was able to get Asp.Net 5 installed on my image.